int128/wait-for-workflows-action/README.md

 # wait-for-workflows-action [![ts](https://github.com/int128/wait-for-workflows-action/actions/workflows/ts.yaml/badge.svg)](https://github.com/int128/wait-for-workflows-action/actions/workflows/ts.yaml)

 This is an action to wait for all workflow runs of the current SHA.
-It is useful to set up a branch protection rule with the status check.
+It is useful for a branch protection rule with a status check.

 ## Getting Started